heblah/hgenerator/README.md

 # hgenerator
-Generate a header from current directory and sub-directories ignoring main et static functions $ make $ cp hgenerator where_you_want $
+Generate a header with prototypes from current directory and sub-directories ignoring main et static functions
+1- make
+2- cp hgenerator where_you_want
-./hgenerator your_header.h $
+3- ./hgenerator your_header.h

-$
-Notes : system calls not well protected but it works.$
+Notes : system calls not well protected but it works.